 Notified bodies from the UK cannot perform assessments of conformity after Brexit

 Manufacturers of medical devices in medium- and high-risk classes must perform an assessment of conformity with the involvement of a notified body in the EU/EEA.
 The notified body issues a certificate to the manufacturer if the manufacturer and the device fulfil the requirements of the medical devices legislation.
 Hereafter, the manufacturer can affix the CE marking to its device, and it can be marketed across the EU/EEA.
 The manufacturer must use a notified body that fulfils all the requirements for notified bodies appearing from the medical devices legislation to maintain certification.
-The four British notified bodies certifying medical devices can no longer perform assessments of conformity if the UK leaves the EU without a deal.
+The two British notified bodies still certifying medical devices can no longer perform assessments of conformity if the UK leaves the EU without a deal.